sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-outofboxexperience-oemextensionxmlfilepath.md

 **Warning**
 This setting is deprecated.
-By default, the Initial Configurations Tasks application does not appear in Windows Server® 2012.
+By default, the Initial Configurations Tasks application does not appear in Windows Server 2012.
 Use [Microsoft-Windows-ServerManager-SvrMgrNc](microsoft-windows-servermanager-svrmgrnc-win7-microsoft-windows-servermanager-svrmgrnc.md) instead.